 AMH Blood Test

-The AMH level test is a simple blood test that measures your ovarian reserve and gives an indication as to the remaining number of eggs in your ovaries.
-It does this by measuring your level of anti-mullerian hormone (AMH) that is produced by the small follicles that support the eggs.
+The AMH level test is a simple blood test that measures your ovarian reserve and gives an indication of the remaining number of eggs in your ovaries.
+It does this by measuring your level of anti-mullerian hormone (AMH), which is produced by the small follicles that support the eggs.

 Monash10283